* This is the Consumer Version. *

 Cutaneous larva migrans is caused by Ancylostoma, a hookworm that normally inhabits the intestines of dogs and cats.
 The eggs of the parasite are in dog and cat feces and develop into larvae when left in warm, moist soil or sand.
 When bare skin touches the ground, for example, when a person walks barefoot or sunbathes, the hookworm gets into the skin.
 Cutaneous larva migrans occurs worldwide but is most common in tropical environments.

 Starting from the site of infection—usually the feet, legs, buttocks, or back—the hookworm burrows along a haphazard tract, leaving a winding, threadlike, raised, reddish brown rash.
 The rash itches intensely.
+Small bumps and blisters may also occur.
+Often, scratching of the bumps or blisters results in a bacterial infection of the skin.

+The infection goes away by itself after a few weeks to months, but treatment relieves the itching and reduces the risk of bacterial infection that sometimes results from scratching.
 A liquid or cream preparation of thiabendazole applied to the affected area effectively treats the infection.
 Albendazole or ivermectin given by mouth also is effective.

 Generic NameSelect Brand Names